ARTICLE I. OBJECTIVES

 - A quorum for an Executive Board meeting shall be six (6) Board Members present at that meeting.

-ARTICLE VIII.
+ARTICLE IX.
 VOTING

 - At general meetings, a simple majority of those voting (abstentions do not count) will carry the motion.
 At Executive Board meetings, a simple majority of those present (abstentions are counted) will carry the motion.